FC 26 ROLES

 Inside Forward

-A wide attacker who begins on the wing, but will regularly cut inside onto their preferred foot to shoot or play the final pass.
-The tend to run in behind the defence.
+A wide attacker who starts on the wing but often cuts inside onto their preferred foot to shoot or make a decisive pass, frequently making runs behind the defence.

 - Roaming Focus

-When set to Roaming, the inside Forward is allowed to freely explore and exploit any defensive gaps they can find.
+Roaming lets the Inside Forward freely explore and exploit any defensive gaps found in the opposition.

 ● Movement ● Attack Support ● Cut Inside ● Out of Position - Balanced Focus